-A trade secret is generally defined as any formula, process, design, practice, instrument, pattern, commercial method, or compilation of information that is not widely known or reasonably ascertainable by others.
-Businesses generally leverage trade secrets to attain a business advantage over their competitors.
+The phrase trade secret refers to a special intellectual property (IP) asset that is unique and not reasonably ascertainable by others.
+Businesses generally leverage trade secret protection to attain a business advantage over their competitors.
 Some refer to trade secrets simply as “confidential information.”

-Companies often realize too late that lax procedures or a lack of written agreements can jeopardize the availability of legal remedies and protection afforded to a company’s trade secret.
-We can analyze procedures or confidential information against the factors that courts use to evaluate protection of trade secrets.
-Some of the additional services we provide are trade secret identification, know-how licensing, due diligence investigations, employee entrance/exit counseling, non-disclosure or non-competition agreements, and employee training policies.
+Companies often realize too late that lax procedures or a lack of written agreements can jeopardize the availability of legal remedies.
+We can analyze procedures for securing confidential information against the factors that courts use to evaluate grant of protection.
+Some of the additional services we provide for trade secret protection include: